10/30/2024

 Pat Miles

-Yeah, let me give a little bit of the subjectivity and it's how to objectivity you can add.
+Yeah.
+Let me give a little bit of the subjectivity and Tadej's objectivity he can add.
 You know, it's fascinating.
 We actually have the inventory available to them.
-You know, these are always ramped.
-And what happens is you walk away from one group who has been there that wasn't very good, that wasn't gonna scale the business as you intend, and you enter a new group.
-And then so you walk away from all that business and then you jump into new business, and it's not like it all comes on day one.
-And so, you know, what we're seeing is we're putting together the Salesforce that we intend and I still believe it to be a very effective Salesforce, effective in pockets.
+You know, these are always ramps.
+And what happens is you walk away from one group who has been there that wasn't very good, that wasn't going to scale the business as you intend, and you enter a new group.
+And then so you walk away from all that business, and then you jump into new business.
+And it's not like it all comes on day one.
+And so what we're seeing is we're putting together the sales force that we intend.
+And I still believe it to be a very effective sales force, effective in pockets.
 And we have geographies that are mature, that are reflective of the growth profile of the company.
 And then we have others that are just getting going.
-And so what keeps me very, very bullish is the same store sales continue to ramp at the way that we intend.
+And so what keeps me very, very bullish is the same store sales continue to ramp as the way that we intend.
 And it hasn't even taken into account the new areas that ultimately are starting to ramp.
 And the ramp is mushy, right?
-It's like, you lose the revenue on the previous distributor or the previous little group if we had a group there.
-And then you start to grow the bill.
+It's like you lose the revenue on the previous distributor or the previous little group if we had a group there.
+And then you start to grow the build.
 You get access to the hospital.
-And one of the things I've always said, and I know that people hate to hear this, but this is such a 12 to 18 to 24 month business, which is you make these investments in people and the reality is they don't get reflected for 18 to 24 months.
-And so the reality is we're seeing continued perpetuation of same store.
-And we're starting to see the engagement of many of the new guys.
+And one of the things I've always said, and I know that people hate to hear this, but this is such a 12 to 18 to 24-month business, which is you make these investments in people, and the reality is they don't get reflected for 18 to 24 months.
+And so the reality is we're seeing continued perpetuation of same store, and we're starting to see the engagement of many of the new guys.

 speaker

-And Matt, I would add to that.
-We've been adding coverage continuously for the last six years, however long the minimums.
+And Matt, I would add to that, we've been adding coverage like continuously for the last six years, however long we've been doing this.
 And so we're seeing the investments we've made over the last 12 to 18 months begin to contribute.
-I think one good example of that is just the $5 million sequential step up Q2 to Q3.
+I think one good example of that is just the $5 million sequential step of Q2 to Q3.
 Clearly some of that was product contribution, but also some of that was the reflection of those investments beginning to ramp in a major way.
-And so I think that's a good proof point for the effectiveness of the investment in those territories.
+I think that's a good proof point for the effectiveness of the investment in those territories.

 speaker